Financial Aid

 Term Appeal Deadline

-Appeals received after the deadline will be reviewed, but any decision may be effective for the start of the next academic semester.
+Appeals received after the deadline will reviewed but any decisions may be effective for the start of the next academic semester.
 If the appeal is denied, the student will be responsible for paying that semester’s tuition and fees out of pocket or with a private education loan (if eligible).